Post Traumatic Stress Disorder (PTSD) following

 Post traumatic stress disorder (PTSD) is the brain’s reaction to a severe stressor.
 And there is no finite list of experiences that are PTSD or non PTSD events.
 It can be any event that severely triggered your brain’s stress systems in a certain way.
-In a way that caused the brain to interpret what was happening in your environment as a threat to you.
+In a way that caused the brain to interpret what was happening in your environment as a severe threat to you or other being.

 Post traumatic stress disorder is a neurobiological disorder.
 All of the symptoms are a reflection of a brain that has been changed.